mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 She panicked and called again, louder and further than before, "Laen-Laen!"

-There was no answer, but from a distance she spotted the silhouette of something lying underneath Liffa's ziyu tree.
+There was no answer, but from a distance she spotted the silhouette of something lying underneath Liffa's tree.
 She ran toward them calling Laen-Laen once again, and he made three short whoops to wake up.

 "Why are you all the way out here, Linyu?"
-She asked before seeing Linyu curled up between Linyu's stretching legs and beginning to awaken.
+She asked him.
+Linyu was curled up between Laen's stretching legs, beginning to awaken.
 The wooden listener was still on hae ear.

-"Linyu, what are you doing out here?"
+"Linyu," she hastened.

 Thi started to talk but remembered the pain in hae throat as only a whisper emerged.
 Thi cleared it gently and tried again.